-RemoveHeader [KERNEL.SYS]
+RemoveHeader [GKERNEL.PAS]

-- Usage RemoveHeader(I); - Parameters I: index for window - Function RemoveHeader removes the header from window I. As with DefineHeader, this procedure has no effect on the display of the header; the header is erased only when DrawBorder is called again. - Remarks Once the header is removed, the drawing area of the window will include the part of the window that had been occupied by the header. - Restrictions None - See Also DefineHeader DrawBorder SetHeaderOn SetHeaderToBottom SetHeaderToTop - Example RemoveHeader(8); removes the header of window 8, so that a subsequent call to DrawBorder will not draw the header.
+Declaration procedure RemoveHeader(I:integer); Usage RemoveHeader(I); Parameters I : index for window Function RemoveHeader removes the header from window I .
+As with DefineHeader , this procedure has no effect on the display of the header; the header is erased only when DrawBorder is called again.
+Remarks Once the header is removed, the drawing area of the window will include the part of the window that had been occupied by the header.
+Restrictions None See Also DefineHeader DrawBorder SetHeaderOn SetHeaderToBottom SetHeaderToTop Example RemoveHeader(8); removes the header of window 8, so that a subsequent call to DrawBorder will not draw the header.